 “This could be due to several factors, chief among them being that smaller organizations possess much of the same data that threat actors seek, but often have less robust security measures in place,” Rapid7 explained.

 Another crucial aspect is the growing professionalization of the ransomware-as-a-service (RaaS) business model.
-Ransomware groups are not only becoming more sophisticated, but they are also increasingly scaling their operations to resemble legitimate corporate enterprises.
+Ransomware groups are not only becoming more sophisticated.
+But they are also increasingly scaling their operations to resemble legitimate corporate enterprises.

 “These groups have their own marketplaces, sell their own products, and in some cases, offer 24/7 support,” Rapid7 highlighted.
 “They also appear to be fostering an ecosystem of collaboration and consolidation in the types of ransomware they deploy.”